France to Spain by train

 This really depends on a few things.
 The upside of taking a reclining seat is that this is the cheapest accommodation type, and it’s easier to get up and walk around than it is from a couchette cabin.
 However, sleeping almost upright doesn’t work for everyone!
 Your best chance of an uninterrupted night of rest is in a couchette – you just have to pay a little more for the luxury.

-5 tips for travelling on the Intercité de Nuit from France to Spain
+5 tips for traveling on the Intercité de Nuit from France to Spain

 - The coaches can get rather cold during the night, so make sure you’re dressed for it.
 Bring a blanket to keep warm as these aren’t provided.
 I came unprepared, so I used my beach towel!